-Impact magazine, published 11 times a year by the Private Practice Section (PPS) of the American Physical Therapy Association (APTA), is a primary source of information dedicated to fostering the growth, economic viability, and business success of the physical therapist in business.
+Impact magazine, published 11 times a year by APTA Private Practice, a Section of the American Physical Therapy Association (APTA), is a primary source of information dedicated to fostering the growth, economic viability, and business success of the physical therapist in business.
 The mission of Impact is to provide valuable, thought-provoking content and cultivate encouraging, diverse resources for the physical therapy business community.
-Impact also provides a forum to discuss professional issues and ideas and encourages all members of the PPS community to contribute.
+Impact also provides a forum to discuss professional issues and ideas and encourages all members of the APTA Private Practice community to contribute.
 Below, you’ll find Tips for Writing Success to help drive your points home, information about the article you’re writing (ideal word counts, etc), submission standards, the editing process, and more.
 We thank you so much for your contribution to section, its members, and the profession.

 Tips for Writing Success:

 - Write with empathy.
 Anticipate where the reader is on your topic; what do they know, what do they want to know, what barriers do they have, are they emotionally attached to the topic, etc. Can you anticipate any questions they may have on the topic?

 - Show readers how your message applies in the real world – how does it add value to people’s lives, reduce burdens, and meet needs?

 - Provide specific, actionable information.
 Readers should walk away knowing 1-3 things they could do right away to improve in the content area.

 - Write in a style that suits you – don’t hesitate to incorporate emotion or humor.
 Let who you are shine through in your writing.

 - Divide the article into easily digestible chunks.
 Our readers enjoy actionable content, and when we can separate it into sections we make the reading process more enjoyable.